co-cart/cocart-api-reference-docs/source/includes/cocart-v2/wip/_introduction.md

 <img src="images/github.svg" width="20" height="20" alt="GitHub Mark Logo"> [Edit on GitHub](https://github.com/co-cart/co-cart-docs/blob/master/source/includes/cocart-v2/wip/_introduction.md)

-Welcome to the documentation site for CoCart, the free  open-source WordPress plugin that brings the power of WooCommerce's shopping cart via the REST API.
+Welcome to the documentation site for CoCart, an open-source WordPress plugin that brings the power of WooCommerce's shopping cart via the REST API.
 If you haven't already, [checkout the features](https://cocart.xyz/features/?utm_medium=docs.cocart.xyz&utm_source=docs&utm_content=cocart-docs) CoCart support.

 CoCart helps you manage shopping carts in any modern framework of your choosing.
 No local storing required.
 A powerful RESTful API that offers an integration to build your headless store with ease.